Citizen Genet School: reliefs and entrance

 Description

 Citizen Genet School in East Greenbush, New York was constructed as a Public Works Administration (PWA) project from 1939-40.
 The building bears a 1939 cornerstone.
-Originally a high school, the facility now houses an elementary school and central offices.
+Originally a K-12 school, the facility now houses an elementary school and central offices.
 Striking reliefs along the front of the building (five on each side of the main entrance) depict the attributes of society the students should strive to attain.
 The ten reliefs depict, respectively:

 - Parent – Interest